JavaScript plus a dash of JQuery

 Nice and simple this one.
 We're just going to create some strings and pop them up in little boxes.

-Imagine for a moment your program is a bit like a child on a beach making a sandcastle.
-The child is going to need lots of raw materials to make that castle, sand, little shiny rocks, pebbles, flags, water from the sea.
-The child is going to need somewhere to keep all of those raw materials.
-He's going to need some buckets.
+Imagine for a moment your program is a bit like a kid on a beach making a sandcastle.
+The kid is going to need lots of raw materials to make that castle, sand, little shiny rocks, pebbles, flags, water from the sea.
+This kid isn’t like the other children see?
+This kid is ambitious.

 Variables are like JavaScript buckets.
-We can store things in them until we need them later, and we can use the bucket in place of the thing that's inside.
+We can store things in them until we need them later, and we can use the bucket in place of the thing that’s inside.
+We can create them very easily and have as many as we like.

 We can tell JavaScript to make a variable just by putting something in one, like this:

-var greeting = "Hi there!";
+let greeting = "Hi there!";

 alert(greeting);

-We have put the string "Hi there!" inside a variable (bucket) called greeting.
+We have put the string “Hi there!” inside a variable (bucket) called greeting.
+Then we have alerted greeting.
+What does this do?

-We can also change the value of a variable any time, just by assigning a new value to it, so we could write:
+We can change the value of a variable any time, just by assigning a new value to it, so we could write:

 name = "Dave";